Recast (manhwa)

-is a six-volume Korean manhwa series written and illustrated by Seung-Hui Kye and originally published in South Korea by Daewon C.I. from November 15, 2003 to November 15, 2004.
+Recast is a six-volume Korean manhwa series written and illustrated by Seung-Hui Kye and originally published in South Korea by Daewon C.I. from November 15, 2003 to November 15, 2004.
 The series was licensed in English by Tokyopop, who released the first volume on November 7, 2006, and volume 6 on June 10, 2008.
 The series has also been licensed in German by Tokyopop Germany, and in French by Tokebi.

 Plot

 The main character JD is not an ordinary child.
 He is a "Recast", meaning that he was created from someone's life force, and in this case that person being his "Grandpa".
 Before his Grandpa Grifford used up a big chunk of his own life force, he was an immortal, handsome, and powerful magician.
 JD has a weapon that can change into anything that he can imagine it to be.
 Throughout the series, he is pursued by bounty hunters.